 The Residential Estate Land Use Category is designated for areas associated with contemporary residential subdivisions in both La Cienega and La Cieneguilla.
 This plan anticipates continued infill on the remaining scattered vacant lots; and supports primarily single- family residential development with options for agricultural related uses, home occupations and businesses.

-All new major residential subdivisions and developments should protect adjacent properties and provide an environment within the layout of a site that contributes to a sense of community, preserves and enhances natural amenities and cultural resources; protects the natural features of a site that relate to its topography, shape, and size; and provides for a minimum amount of open space to serve the subdivision or development, pedestrian paths and trails; provide an efficient arrangement of buildings, circulation systems, and infrastructure.
+All new major residential subdivisions and developments should protect adjacent properties and provide an environment within the layout of a site that contributes to a sense of community, preserves and enhances natural amenities and cultural resources; protects the natural features of a site that relate to its topography, shape, and size; and provides for a minimum amount of open space to serve the subdivision or development, pedestrian paths and trails; and provides an efficient arrangement of buildings, circulation systems, and infrastructure.